-The National Leadership Program: Apprenticeship in Public Policy and Employment
+The National Leadership Program: Apprenticeship in Public Policy and Civic Engagement

 Our nation was founded on the principle that anyone who works hard should be able to get ahead in life.
 People with disabilities deserve the opportunity to earn an income and achieve independence, just like anyone else.
-However, only one-in-three working-age Americans with disabilities is employed.
+For decades, people with disabilities working together have advanced major legislation to improve their lives.
+The Americans with Disabilities Act is a key example of how different groups came together to enact change through civic engagement and coalition building to change or enact legislation.
+The disability rights movement led to the ADA, but there are still regulations in place that prevent the full integration of people with disabilities in society and only one-in-three working-age Americans with disabilities is employed.

 Who We Want